adibkhaled/Automation_automation/README.md

-selenium_automation
+Automation-automation
 ===================
-This is test automation script.
+This document is for automation and reporting code.